 Curatorial: Old Master Prints

-The intern will be responsible for certain standing assignments, which include: cataloguing of individual prints in at least one of the collection’s numerous volumes of uncatalogued material; updating collection records according to recent catalogues raisonnés and other research; and helping assist visitors to the Study Room.
+The intern will be responsible for certain standing assignments, which include: cataloging of individual prints in at least one of the collection’s numerous volumes of uncataloged material, updating collection records according to recent catalogues raisonnés and other research, and helping assist visitors to the Study Room.
 The intern may also assist the curator in researching 16th-century Venetian prints as well as modern Italian acquisitions.
 A demonstrated interest in the history of prints, an understanding of printmaking techniques, and good reading knowledge of either German or Italian are required.
-Current advanced graduate students in art history or 2014 graduates of such programs are invited to apply.
+Current advanced graduate students in art history or 2015 graduates of such programs are invited to apply.

 Curatorial: Photographs, Permanent Collection